BL Agri & Commodity Summit 2024: Private investment in agri sector should be ramped up 5 times by 2030: Vijay Paul Sharma

 Integrated Approach

-According to Shantanu Pendse, Chief General Manager, SBI, integrated farming models, whereby farmers get credit for multiple complimentary activities (to farming) are available and this ensures “round the year income for them”.
+According to Shantanu Pendsey, Chief General Manager, SBI, integrated farming models, whereby farmers get credit for multiple complementary activities (to farming) are available and this ensures “round the year income for them”.

 FPOs across the country should be strengthened, while collectives need to be pushed.
 “Democratisation of credit and insurance is required in farming,” he said, adding that there should be a focus to “move producers to processors”.